 Time to first byte (TTFB) is one of the key performance metrics of the field (real-world) data.
-TTFB score helps to identify the speed of the server’s response time.
+TTFB score helps identify the speed of the server’s response time.

-TTFB might not be a part of Core web vitals, but it has a huge impact on web performance when it comes to user-centric.
+TTFB might not be a part of Core Web Vitals, but it has a huge impact on web performance when it comes to user-centric.

 The first impression is what makes users stay connected to your web page.
 So, the first byte from the server is a more crucial part of the website loading.